fyne-io/docs.fyne.io/explore/translations.md

 This uses the embedded filesystem and specifies the name of the directory that the files are stored in.

-When your app starts it will display using the translations for the current user's langauge configuration.
+When your app starts it will display using the translations for the current user's language configuration.

 ## Plurals

 In more complex cases the string will change based on the number of items it refers to.
-For this the `lang.LocalizePlural` function (aliased to `lang.N`) is avaialble.
+For this the `lang.LocalizePlural` function (aliased to `lang.N`) is available.

 ```go
     age := widget.NewLabel(lang.N("{% raw %}{{.Years}}{% endraw %} years old", years, map[string]any{"Years": years}))